yusinto/indigo/_posts/2018-02-28-docker-is-dead.markdown

 - end
 blog: true
 ---
+**Update 22 Mar 2018**: Fixed cloudbuild.yaml to generate a docker tag every time otherwise kubernetes does not detect changes.

 Kubernetes rocks.
 Kubernetes engine to be exact.
 I was so inspired by Kelsey Hightower's [presentation](https://www.youtube.com/watch?v=kOa_llowQ1c&feature=youtu.be){:target="_blank"} at KubeCon 2017 I spent the next 2 weeks migrating my entire pipeline from Jenkins/AWS/Terraform to Google Cloud Platform (GCP for short)